webexpress-framework/WebExpress/doc/development_guide.md

 |Image       |String |1            |Yes      |Link to an image that visually represents the topic.

 # Example
-The classic example of the Hello World application is intended to show in the simplest possible way which instructions and components are needed for a complete application.
+The classic 'Hello World' application serves as a fundamental starting point for understanding how the essential instructions and components come together to form a complete and functional application.
+The example below demonstrates the minimal setup required to implement an application using plugins, pages, and controls:

 ```csharp
 using WebExpress.Core.WebAttribute;